The-Ethical-Guy/Evora/SECURITY.md

 **1. Introduction**

-This User Policy and Disclaimer ("Policy") governs the use of the Evora v2.4 software ("Evora" or "Software") provided by its developers ("Developers").
+This User Policy and Disclaimer ("Policy") governs the use of the Evora v2.4 software ("Evora" or "Software") provided by its developers ("Developer").
 By using Evora, you ("User") agree to the terms and conditions outlined in this Policy.
 If you do not agree with these terms, you must not use the Software.

 **2. Scope of the Software**